► Model creation and configuration

 Extensive performance analysis is provided with risk and return indicators of the Trading Simulator including Alpha, Beta, Sharpe and Sortino ratios, Value at Risk and risk-adjusted return.

 Performance can be calculated over any specific period or can be calculated over a trailing number of periods (i.e. 10 years or 3 months).
 Sub period returns and statistics (i.e. per year, quarter, month, week, etc.) can also be reported.
-Returns can be compounded to any of these periods.
+Compound returns can be expressed in any of these periods.
+Also typical trades statistics such as the number of long/short trades, winning trades%, average return per trade and Profit Factor are available.

 The risk-free rate and a confidence level can be set for indicators such as Sharpe ratio, Alpha, Value at Risk and risk-adjusted return.